tivvit/shus-benchmarks/README.md

-# shus-benchmark
+# shush-benchmark
 benchmarks for self-hosted url shortener

 This a research repository for benchmarking of very limited set of web technologies and frameworks.
-The purpose of the project is to help make framework choice for the shus project based on data.
+The purpose of the project is to help make framework choice for the [shush](https://github.com/tivvit/shush) project based on data.

 The benchmarks were run on 16 cpu 8GB RAM virtual machine in Docker environment.